saghul/pycares/README.rst

 Running the test suite
 ----------------------

-There are several ways of running the test ruite:
+There are several ways of running the test suite:

 - Run the test with the current Python interpreter: